AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/install-the-marketo-add-in-for-outlook-with-an-enterprise-key.md

 >[!NOTE]
 >
->If you don't see the View Enterprise Key button, contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support) to enable it.
+>If you don't see the [!UICONTROL View Enterprise Key] button, contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support) to enable it.

 1. In My Marketo, click **[!UICONTROL Admin]** and then **[!UICONTROL Sales Insight]**.